Skip to main content

 1. Basic Usage of Matplotlib

-Running the code below will display a line graph with x values on the horizontal axis and y values on the vertical axis.
+The following code will display a line graph with x-values on the horizontal axis and y-values on the vertical axis.

 Plotting a Basic Line Graph